josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 Why?

 To keep the other side from scoring a goal.
-(Literally, it was to prevent the Biden administration from chalking up a win in an election year.)
+(Literally, it was to prevent the Biden administration from chalking up a political win in an election year.)

 No Republicans were even mad about it.
 None even _cared_, as far as I can tell.

-It obviously couldn't have been both a crisis, _and_ something that could simply be put off for another year or so, a can casually kicked down the road.
+The border obviously couldn't have been both a crisis, _and_ something that could simply be put off for another year or so; a proverbial can casually kicked down the road.

 So clearly, the whole thing was yet another made-up foul, to make the game go their way.